 lmhostid) provides accurate reporting of hostids.
 We would recommend using

-lmhostid in preference to the techniques described in How to determine a Server or Named User hostid with concurrent license models.
+lmhostid in preference to the techniques described in Creating Systems - Host IDs, IP Address, Mac Address with concurrent license models.

 There are two ways to determine the hostid of a system; you can either use the command line tool lmhostid which is included in our license server downloads, or you could use platform specific commands.